 While they aren’t the best watch dogs, they can serve as therapy dogs, guide dogs, service dogs, and sniffer dogs.
 Their intelligence and affection can help them do anything—these are some seriously talented pups.

 Owning any dog can be expensive.
 But, Goldendoodles are extra pricey, initially costing between $1,200-$3,200.

-When it comes to buying a Goldendoodle, be very careful.
+When it comes to buying one, be very careful.
 Only buy from a reputable breeder.
-Sadly, some breeders take advantage of the Goldendoodle breed’s popularity while neglecting important health and temperament issues.
+Sadly, some breeders take advantage of the breed’s popularity while neglecting important health and temperament issues.

-Since we recommend buying the Goldendoodle from a reputable breeder, it may be hard to find trustworthy adoption options.
-Rescue Me is a great resource for all potential pet parents.
+We’re huge fans of trustworthy adoption options.
+Rescue Me is a great resource for all potential pet owners.

 Be prepared: During the first year, you’ll spend near $5,700 to get your new friend vaccinations, grooming appointments, and a pet insurance policy.
 This price drops to around $2,250 for each year following.

 On average, Goldendoodles cost owners around $33,000 over their lifetime.
 But if you plan on spaying/neutering your dog, hiring a dog walker, and boarding your pup once a year, expect to pay anywhere from $70,000 to $155,000 over their lifetime.

 What are common Goldendoodle health issues?